 Although the Scriptures state a devil entered Judas, we know his disloyalty had been in the making.
-Very rarely are we overcome in one all out, blatant attack.
+Very rarely are we overcome in one all-out, blatant attack.
 Usually, it’s a series of poor choices…that look like good ones in our own, limited understanding…that end up being awful and spiritually fatal ones.
+And so many of these decisions start with a small seed of discontent.

-But the Scriptures state, this was not because he cared for the poor but because he was a thief.
+The Scriptures state Judas’ behavior was not because he cared for the poor but because he was a thief.
 Now let’s ask ourselves, are we?
-No, seriously, are we a thief?
+Are we what?
+I’m asking, seriously, are we a thief?

 Let’s use a marriage example to get us thinking.
 I am married to Chris.
 Because of this union, I owe Chris my love and fidelity.
 If my eye wanders, if my heart strays, I am taking what belongs to Chris and giving it to someone else.